 Istanbul is one of the most beautiful cities in Turkey and one of the most interesting cities in the world.
 It is undoubtedly a city that deserves a visit of more than one night due to its size, attractions and history.
 Many flights have layovers in the city, as it is located between Europe and Asia.
-One day in Istanbul is not enough, but it is entirely possible to see a lot of this incredible city in 24 hours.
+One day in Istanbul is not enough, but it is totally possible to see a lot of this incredible city in a 1 day layover.

 Istanbul was the ancient capital of the Roman Empire, Constantinople.
 So as you can imagine, every street and building in the city hides history in it.
 The most famous sights are located in Istanbul’s old city, Sultanahmet.
 If it is your first time in the city, you’ll probably just stay around this area which is totally walkable.

-- Turkish Airlines: the airline offers complimentary accommodation in Istanbul but only if the next flight is also through Turkish and the connection is forced.
+Flying with Turkish Airlines? the airline offers complimentary accommodation in Istanbul but only if the next flight is also through Turkish and the connection is forced.
 In other words: your connection flight should be the earliest possible to your final destination.
 If there is a flight at 9 am, and you bought the 9pm one to stay a day in Istanbul you won’t receive free accommodation.
 Minimum transit time must be 10 hours for economy class.

-The best option to explore Istanbul in one day is to start to exploring Istanbul in Sultanahmet, the historical area, and then if you spare time go to other more modern areas such as Beyoglu or even cross to the Asian continent.
+The best option to explore Istanbul in one day is to start in Sultanahmet, the historical area.
+Later, if you spare time go to other more modern areas such as Beyoglu or even cross to the Asian continent.
 I visited only the European side since my flight was at 9 pm and needed to reach the airport early, but if your flight leaves later it is completely possible to cross the Bosphorus and visit the asian part of the city.